rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 Tests are Rust functions that verify non-test code in the program is functioning in the expected manner.
-The bodies of test functions typically contain some setup, running the code we want to test, then asserting that the results are what we expect.
+The bodies of test functions typically perform some setup, run the code we want to test, then assert that the results are what we expect.
 Let's look at the features Rust provides specifically for writing tests: the `test` attribute, a few macros, and the `should_panic` attribute.

 ### The Anatomy of a Test Function